Siglab-code/WaveFrost/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5159712.svg)](https://doi.org/10.5281/zenodo.5159712)

+## Instruction

-## Install
+## Dependencies
 The hybrid inverse and multi-phase poromechanical approach solver is implemented in Fortran and Python.
 The attached wrapper (ice_elastic.so) for Fortran code can only run in Linux system.
-The following dependencies are required:
+The following dependencies are required in order to run WaveFrost :

 gfortran compiler:
 ```